arpitbbhayani/articles/blogs/copy-on-write.md

 ![Deep-copying a linked list](https://user-images.githubusercontent.com/4745789/80907205-76d87580-8d32-11ea-88a8-153a94d92d72.png)

-Going by the details, we understand how memory intensive deep-copying can be for any resource.
+Going by the details, we understand that deep-copying is a very memory intensive operation for any resource.

 # Why should we Copy-on-Write
 CoW is an optimistic way of memory management.
-As established earlier, in CoW we defer the process of copy until modification because until the modification both, original and copied resource are exactly the same.
-Thus the readers would not see any difference if they are accessing Original or copied.
-Things will start to change only after some modification is made.
+As established earlier, in CoW we defer the process of copying until modification.
+One peculiar property that CoW exploits is how before any modification to a poied instance, both the original resource and copied resource are exactly the same.
+Hence no matter if the reader is reading from original resource or the copied resource, it will traverse and access the same data.
+Hence copying by reference would make no difference until the first modification.

-it is possible to significantly reduce the resource consumption of unmodified copies, while adding a small overhead to resource-modifying operations when traversal operations vastly outnumber mutations
+Things will start to change as the first modification is made to the copied instance.
+Post modification reader going through the newer instance will see the newer data while reader on original instance will see the corresponding data.
+This means now that we are sure that there will be data discrepency once the write has happened, we perform the copy operation.
+THus making the copy operation worthwhile.

 ## Performance gain during copy-by-reference
 Since the first copy is just copy-by-reference, the instruction is executed lightninging fast and the process does not really need to wait for the epensive deep-copy to happen.